syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Getting-Started.md

 # Getting Started with Xamarin.iOS SfNumericTextBox

-This section explains you the steps to configure a NumericTextBox control in a real-time scenario and also provides a walk-through on some of the customization features available in NumericTextBox control.
+This section explains you the steps to configure a numeric textbox control in a real-time scenario and also provides a walk-through on some of the customization features available in numeric textbox control.

 ## Reference Essential Studio Components in your Solution